KrishnaRauniyar/TSR_NUCLEOTIDE_PACKAGE/README.md

 - `input_files`: A list of PDB IDs or the path to a CSV file containing protein IDs and chains.
 - `chain`: A list of chains corresponding to each PDB file (optional if using a CSV file).
 - `output_option`: Either "keys" to generate key files or "triplets" to generate triplet files.
-- `aa_grouping`: Optional argument.
-Set to True if you want to use amino acid grouping labels instead of individual labels.
-- `mirror_image`: Optional argument.
-Set to True if you want the TSR to address for the mirror image triangles.
-- `size_filter`: Optional argument.
-Set to an integer value if you want to keep keys with a mxDist less than that.

 ## Examples
 ### Example 1: Retrieving PDB Files and Generating Keys